How to maintain your PMP certification

 The main ways of earning PDU Giving Back points are as follows:

-• Professional activity: By performing the role for which you are certified, you can earn PDU points by doing practical activities that will help you increase your professionalism and get to know other professionals.
+• Professional activity: by performing the role for which you are certified, you can earn PDU points by doing practical activities that will help you increase your professionalism and get to know other professionals.

 • Content creation: creating any kind of content related to project management can grant you PDU points, be it articles, webinar management, videos, etc.